BaseballShar/weather-app/README.md

 ## Any plans for the future ?
 Many in fact, that being said, I will list out a few areas for immediate improvement.
 - Better direction indicator for wind: Perhaps an animated compass or format using bearing i.e. N35ºE
-- More language support: Traditional Chinese & Store setting in localStorage
 - Light and dark mode
 - More weather data types or even astronomical data, for example: Planetary data.